FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 :::{note}
 It is preferred that data providers fill in their metadata directly in openLCA, but if needed an excel template can be provided to fill out metadata.
 :::

+[^exclusions]: Two openLCA process tabs are not included in this guidance 'Social aspects' and 'Direct impacts', data providers do not need to provide any information on these tabs.

 # General Information
 ![alt text](image.png)